-19) What training would you provide for the employees and investment officers?

-- 20) Do you participate in the SIPC Insurance Program?
-If not, please explain. - 21) What portfolio information do you prefer from your clients? - 22) Please include samples of research reports or market information that your firm regularly provides to clients.
+19) What training would you provid officers?
+20) Do you participate in the SIPC Insurance Program?
+If not, please explain.
+21) What portfolio information do y ou preter from your r clients?

 APPENDIX B

 Certification by Dealer

 This certification is executed on behalf of the City of Beeville and (the Dealer) pursuant to the Public Funds Investment Act, Chapter 2256, Government Code, Texas Codes Annotated (the ACT) in connection with investment transactions conducted between the City and Dealer.